vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 ## What did Jesus promise before ascending to heaven?

 > Let not your heart be troubled: ye believe in God, believe also in me.
-In my Father's house are many mansions: if it were not so, I would have told you. *I go to prepare a place for you*.
+In my Father’s house are many mansions: if it were not so, I would have told you. *I go to prepare a place for you*.
 And if I go and prepare a place for you, *I will come again, and receive you unto myself; that where I am, there ye may be also*.
 {% ct 'John 14:1-3' %}

 Jesus said He would go to heaven to prepare a place there for His children, but He promised He would then come back again to take them up to heaven to live there with Him!